uopeloponnese/Synergies-WSN-Deployment/README.md

    The script will:

    - Read the site ID from the `ID` file (created by `deploy.sh`).
-   - Use `config.env` to determine the OpenHAB URL.
+   - Source `config.env` to get existing configuration values.
    - Read MQTT settings (`MQTT_HOST`, `MQTT_PORT`, etc.) from `config.env` when available, and only prompt for any missing values.
    - Prompt you for the OpenHAB API token.
+   - Prompt for exporter target URL (optional - skip if not needed).
+   - Create/update `edge_agent/.env` with edge-agent configuration.
-   - Create/update `edge_agent/.env`.
+   - Create/update `openhab_exporter/.env` with exporter configuration.
-   - Start the edge-agent container using `docker-compose.edge.yml`.
+   - Start the edge services using `docker-compose.yml` with the `edge` profile.
-   - Optionally (if you provide an exporter target URL), start the `openhab-exporter` container using `docker-compose.yml`, reusing the same OpenHAB API token.

-5. **Configure the exporter:**

-   Open `config.env` and adjust the exporter section.
+6. **Configure the exporter (if needed):**

+   The `deploy_edge_features.sh` script will prompt for exporter settings.
+You can also pre-configure them in `config.env` or manually edit the generated `openhab_exporter/.env` file.
 See the [Measurement Exporter](#measurement-exporter) section below for detailed configuration instructions.

    The deployment script stores the provided `site_id` in the `ID` file so that the exporter can reuse it via the shared volume.

-6. **Optional – dry run the exporter payload:**
+7. **Optional – dry run the exporter payload:**

    ```bash
    python utils/test_exporter_payload.py --openhab-url http://<openhab-host>:8080